awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-cloudfront-function.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `FunctionCode`  <a name="cfn-cloudfront-function-functioncode"></a>
 The function code\.
+For now it supports only the code inside template file.
+You can't refere to the external file with JS code like in AWS Lambda.
 For more information about writing a CloudFront function, see [Writing function code for CloudFront Functions](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/writing-function-code.html) in the *Amazon CloudFront Developer Guide*\.
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)